chenx/Perl_Gems/README.md

 pcraw.pl
 --------
 A web crawler in Perl.
 Stores crawled files locally.
 Keeps a log file.
 Useful for downloading a website.
+This has become an independent project <a href="https://github.com/chenx/PCraw">PCraw</a> since 7/24/2014.
+New updates will go there.

 phttp.pl
 --------